zoff-kollektiv/cifar/data/pages/home/private-sector.md

 ---
-title: Why should the private sector care about the EU Misappropriation sanctions?
+title: Why should the private sector care about the EU misappropriation sanctions?
 buttonLabel: Read the report
 buttonLink: /private-sector/
 ---
-To know about and act in accordance with the EU Misappropriation sanctions is important both for the country where these corrupt individuals are being investigated and for your business or company.
+To know about and act in accordance with the EU misappropriation sanctions is important both for the country where these corrupt individuals are being investigated and for your business or company.